 My second SF half marathon taught me what the runner’s spirit and community is all about.
 I ran 2:05 (my PR at the time) and stopped to share my gu, cheer people on, grab an ambulance for a guy who collapsed on the side, and to speak positive words to people all around me, who were struggling or needed a little lift.

 This training, however spotty at times, has taught me that I can overcome anything I put my mind to.
-8 months ago I was told I have permanent spinal cord damage and will need my cane and a metal stint installed in my spinal cord and running was not an option for me.
+1 year ago I had to quit my job due to severe allergies that caused me to break out in burning hives and rashes; 8 months ago I was told I have permanent spinal cord damage and will need my cane and a metal stint installed in my spinal cord and running was not an option for me.
 But I push through the daily pain, and I run, I’ve trained myself to “suck up” the pain as best I can, to train, and to try my hardest to keep with the routine and schedule that I need for this marathon.

 Two years ago I had surgery to remove some cancer, and I know it’s coming back (the nature of my type will always come back)… but I still run.